Hardware-Accelerated Ray Tracing for Discrete and Continuous Collision Detection on GPUs: Methodology

 For RobotToObs, we trace different rays for each robot configuration.
 However, for ObsToRobot, we trace against batches of robot configurations at the same time by placing posed pre-built link mesh BVHs in an instance acceleration structure (IAS), an OptiX BVH which can reuse other BVHs for scenes with geometries duplicated in different poses.

-To increase speedup, we precompute oriented bounding boxes (OBBs) for both obstacle and robot meshes to use for broad-phase collision detection (i.e. single-level BVHs for simplicity).
-These broad-phase results allow eliminating a large number of unnecessary posed links from IASs and rays from tracing steps.
-For example in the scene shown in Fig~\ref{fig: collision scene}, only 1/4th of the associated OBBs are in collision.
+To increase speedup, we precompute an oriented bounding box (OBB) for each obstacle and robot mesh via a simple PCA method taking $\sim$300us for a mesh with 20,000 vertices~\cite{dimitrov2009bounds}.
+We then use these OBBs for broad-phase collision detection (i.e. single-level BVHs for simplicity), eliminating a large number of unnecessary posed links from IASs and rays from tracing steps.
+For example, in the scene shown in Fig~\ref{fig: collision scene}, only 1/4th of the associated OBBs are in collision.
 To aggregate useful posed links and rays from broadphase result masks, we use stream compaction~\cite{Pharr2005GPU} a parallel algorithm that gathers subsets of data of interest.
 Although stream compaction has poor scaling compared other common classes of parallel algorithms on the GPU, we found it was more than worth it to reduce inputs to ray-tracing steps, which tend to take by far the majority of compute time.